-- In a large pot, sauté the onions in oil over medium heat until soft.
-Turn off the heat and add the rice, cardamom, cloves, peppercorns, cinnamon stick, bay leaf, chilis, salt, and water.
+- Turn off the heat and add the rice, cardamom pods, cloves, peppercorns, bay leaf, chilis, salt and water.

-- Place a wire rack over the pot of rice and then place the chicken on top of the wire rack, making sure that the size of the pot can cover both chicken on top of the wire rack so the juices doesn’t go out of the pot.
+- Place a wire rack over the pot of rice and place the chicken on top of the wire rack.
+Make sure that the size of the pot can cover both chicken on top of the wire rack so the juices doesn’t go out of the pot.

 - 6 1/2 tablespoons black peppercorns